geoguit/libs-hit/README.md

 The Northern Territory CLP and reCaptcha research on the NSW, Victoria, and Tasmania sites.

 # Setup
-Run the following command to install the necessary Python libraries:
+All you need to do to run libs-hit is run this command:
-<code>pip install Pillow requests pytesseract</code>
+<code>pip install -r requirements.txt</code>

-Then install the following applications:
+And then install these applications on your machine:
 https://imagemagick.org/script/download.php
 https://github.com/tesseract-ocr/tesseract